Trade Gold Trading

 The color is either blue or red

-• (Red Color) - Prices moved down
+• (Red Color) - CFD Prices moved down

-Most platforms like the MT4, use colors to mark the direction.
+Most trading platforms like the MT4, use colors to mark the direction.
 Colors used are blue or green: when cfds price moves up, red: when cfds price moves down.

-Candlesticks Vs. Bar Trading Chart
+Candle Sticks Vs. Bar CFD Trading Chart

 When candlesticks are used it is very easy to see if the cfds price moved up or down as opposed to when bars are used.

-Marubozu Candle-stick Pattern & Doji Candlestick Pattern
+Marubozu CFD Candlestick Pattern & Doji CFD Candlestick Pattern

 Spinning Tops

-Reversal Setups
+Reversal Patterns

 Morning Star Candles & Evening Star Candles

-Drawing These Charts in MetaTrader 4 Software
+Drawing These Charts in MT4 Platform

 Japanese CFDs Candle Patterns How to Use Japanese Candle in CFD